tobek/laminae/notes.md

 - Name - Alea?
 - Predictions that come true or repeat.
 What same thing could keep showing up on different lamina that's more about her than the multiverse?
+    + doppelganger?!
+        * they are usually bad omens
+        * footnotes "it was here this visitor had her first encounter with her laminal doppelganger"
+        * unclear if just for her or in general
+        * or maybe, like goethe story (https://en.wikipedia.org/wiki/Doppelg%C3%A4nger#Johann_Wolfgang_von_Goethe), some premonition of herself that later accidentally comes true in some looped way
 - how tough is she? e.g. facing the CEC kids.
     + gracious, self-controlled, clever
 - travelling with a companion somewhere, maybe with consequences?